benzookapi/shopify-barebone-app-sample/README.md

 # How to update
 - For app UI or server-side updates (`app/` or `views`), run the build command (`pnpm run build`) and start command (`pnpm run start`) again.
 Some cloud services like Render enable it with `git commit & git push`.
-- If you change the value of `SHOPIFY_API_KEY`, you need to build again because `app/root.jsx` writes it into the App Bridge meta tag.
-Some cloud services like Render enable it with `git commit & git push`.
+- If you change the value of `SHOPIFY_API_KEY`, restart the app server so `app/root.jsx` writes the new value into the App Bridge meta tag.
+A rebuild is not required solely for this environment-variable change, although cloud services may rebuild as part of their normal deployment process.
 - If you change `SHOPIFY_API_KEY` or switch the app connected to this source code, the OAuth access tokens already stored in the `shops` DB collection belong to the previous app client.
 Reload the embedded app so OAuth runs again and stores a fresh token for the current app.
 A Shopify Admin GraphQL 401 with `Invalid API key or access token` usually means the DB returned a stored token, but Shopify rejected that token; it is not the same symptom as a missing MongoDB connection.
 - For extension update (`extensions`), run `shopify app deploy` again.
 This needs to be done in your local (development) PC, not in the cloud hosting service.
 If you change the value of `SHOPIFY_API_KEY`, you need to deploy again with the toml file updated as described below.
 - For adding a new extension under `extensions`, run `shopify app generate extension` to choose your preferred one with a template.